 - Wash the yams and remove any dark spots from the skin

 - Lightly coat with olive oil

 - Season with sea salt and black pepper

-- Place onto a baking tray or into a roasting pan and cook uncovered for 25 minutes
+- Place the cut yam pieces onto the baking tray cook uncovered for 25 minutes

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker and Herbalist.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.